-- Advice for Schools and Colleges on Responding to Sexting Incidents (link) - Sexual Behaviours Traffic Light Tool (link) - Preventing and Tackling Bullying (link) - NPCC: When to call the police (link)
+- Advice for Schools and Colleges on Responding to Sexting Incidents (link) - Sexual Behaviours Traffic Light Tool (link) - Preventing and Tackling Bullying (link) - NSPCC: When to call the police (link)

-Concerns managed internally through pastoral support, contextual safeguarding, restorative approaches, RSE/PSHE.
-Setting informs parents/carers of incident and actions.
-Repeat incidents or that of moderate concern - Setting liaises with parents/carers.
+RSE/PSHE.
+Setting informs parents/carers of incident and

+liaises with parents/carers.
 Consider seeking consent and advice for targeted/specialist services to support all learners involved in the incident(s).